appsmithorg/appsmith/README.md

 - ArangoDB
 - SMTP

-🛠️ **API client and query builder** lets you run RESTful API, GraphQL, or database queries within connected datasources.
+🛠️ **API client and query builder** lets you run RESTful API, GraphQL, or database queries within connected data sources.

 🚀 **JavaScript code support**.
 You can use JavaScript inside `{{ }}` anywhere in Appsmith.
 You can reference every entity in Appsmith as a JavaScript variable and perform all JavaScript functions and operations on them.
 Our in-built JS editor gives the full IDE experience with multiline editing, autocomplete, linting and debugging.